cometbft/cometbft/docs/references/config/config.toml.md

 | Value type          | string (duration) |
 |:--------------------|:------------------|
 | **Possible values** | &gt;= `"0s"`      |

+The `timeout_commit` represents the minimum interval between the commit of a block until the start of the next height of consensus.
+It gives the node a chance to gather additional precommits for the committed block, more than the mandatory +2/3 precommits required to commit a block.
+The more precommits are gathered for a block, the greater are the safety guarantees and the easier is to detect misbehaving validators.

+The `timeout_commit` is not a required component of the consensus algorithm, meaning that there are no liveness implications if it is set to `0s`.
+But it does have implications in the way the application rewards validators.

 ### consensus.double_sign_check_height
 How many blocks to look back to check existence of the node's consensus votes before joining consensus.